armelf/Financial-Algorithms/README.md

 ### Machine learning
 Now we have our features and our target variable, we can apply Machine Learning techniques to learn patterns in our data and predict on new samples.
 We use the classical technique of *train-test split*, knowing our dataframe is time-indexed and sorted by indexed, we don't use data from the future in our training process (train set).
 We then avoid the *look-ahead bias*.
 Our test set serves to predict, using our model already trained on and having learned from the train set.
 It is a classification problem.
 The set of fundamental + technical features created help to predict y, variable that has 2 classes (labels): 0 and 1.
 We use a *Random Forest Classifier* and you can see the code here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Fundamental%20Trading/FundTradingAlgo.py.
-The trained ML algorithm is feeded with *X_test* values where *X_test* is the set of features of the test set, and predicts *y_pred* value, which wille correspond with *y_test* that contains the real target values of the test set.
-This way, we can have an *accuracy_score*that predicts to evaluate our prediction.
+The trained ML algorithm is feeded with *X_test* values where *X_test* is the set of features of the test set, and predicts *y_pred* value, which will match with *y_test* that contains the real target values of the test set.
+This way, we can have an *accuracy_score* that helps to evaluate our prediction.

 It is known that financial markets behaviour vary with time, due to macroeconomic, political, or just economic changes.
 Our whole dataset goes from 2009 to 2019.
-But the way fundamentals affected the market in 2009 is not the same they will affect the maret in 2019.
+But the way fundamentals affected the market in 2009 is not the same they will affect the market in 2019.
 To make our training consistent with our testing, we need our training data to behave a bit like our testing data.
 We split our whole dataset such that *we train on 3 quarters and we predict on the next one, and we roll over the entire backtesting period*.

 Strategy returns for every stock are computed as signal * FSV and for every test period we compare the mean strategy returns of all the stocks traded with the SPY returns for the same period.
 Results are printed in this .txt file: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Fundamental%20Trading/FundTradingAlgoResults20092019.txt